 One of the biggest disparities seen in the report is the difference between people’s aspirations and the financial realities of retiring.
 No matter what we have planned with our retirement there is one thing that we all need: funding.
 According to our research more than a third (34%) of over 50s in the UK have less than £50,000 in total pension savings.
 There is also a huge divide between the regions in the UK and retirement readiness.
 The report found that 68% of over 50s in the South East of the UK say that they’ll enjoy a comfortable retirement whilst only 20% say the same in Wales.

 The retirement landscape in the UK is currently undergoing massive changes.
 We are seeing a big shift in what it takes to work towards a comfortable retirement for ourselves.
 While traditional goals for retirement have not changed that much, the circumstances in which we can retire are shifting.
 Like with any stage of your life there can be unexpected costs such as the cost of a funeral.
 These kinds of costs can put pressure on your loved ones.
 However, there are steps you can take to help you financially protect those you care about most.

 We all want to look forward to a relaxing retirement filled with happiness and fulfilment.
-Something that could help give you some peace of mind is over 50s life insurance.
+Something that could help give you some peace of mind is Over 50 Life Insurance or a Seniors Term Life Insurance policy.
 With British Seniors, you could take out a policy for a small amount each month and settle into retirement with the knowledge that if the worst were to happen, you have some protection in place for those you love most.

 For a more detailed look at all of the research and findings of the report, you can download the full pdf at the top of this article.
 It is only natural to be worried about the future but staying informed and aware of your options can help to put your mind at ease.